win-acme/win-acme/docs/manual/advanced-use/examples/apache.md

 # Apache
-To get the certificate in the correct format for Apache (i.e. `.pem` files), you have to active the PemFiles [store plugin](/win-acme/reference/plugins/store/pemfiles) for each of your renewals.
+To get the certificate in the correct format for Apache (i.e. `.pem` files), you have to active the [PemFiles plugin](/win-acme/reference/plugins/store/pemfiles) for each of your renewals.
 For **new** renewals this can be done either from the command line with `--store pemfiles` or from the main menu with the `M` option, where it will be posed as a question ("How would you like to store this certificate?").

-Existing renewals that are set up without the PemFiles store plugin (which unfortunately includes those [imported](/win-acme/manual/upgrading/to-v2.0.0) from 1.9.x) cannot be modified with a command line switch or settings change.
+Existing renewals that are set up without the PemFiles plugin (which unfortunately includes those [imported](/win-acme/manual/upgrading/to-v2.0.0) from 1.9.x) cannot be modified with a command line switch or settings change.
 You will have to re-create them one by one, or manually modify the `.json` files on disk.

 ## Getting the certificate in .pem format